-The majority of emissions to atmosphere from our installations are from gas-fired turbines used for power generation and gas compression.
+Most emissions to the atmosphere from our installations are from gas-fired turbines used for power generation and gas compression.
 The lack of process and compression equipment on the smaller NPAIs results in considerably lower emissions from these installations.
-Carbon dioxide from the combustion emissions at the Hummingbird Spirit FPSO, J6A platform, Morecambe Hub and the Barrow Gas Terminals are part of the UK Emissions Trading System (UK ETS).
+Carbon dioxide from the combustion emissions at the Hummingbird Spirit FPSO (until March 2022), J6A platform, Morecambe Hub and the Barrow Gas Terminals are part of the UK Emissions Trading System (UK ETS (Emissions Trading Scheme)).